axhi/phase_0_unit_1/week_3/1_git_started/my_solution.md

 - Commit locally
 	- Step 1: Make changes to a file and save
 	- Step 2: git commit -m "comment"

+## Release 5: Errors you encountered
+1. Error
+	- Changes not staged for commit
+2. Solution
+	- I would have to do the git add 'filename' here.
+I would keep forgetting.
+3. Cause (explain the error)
+	- Git was trying to commit files that it didn't know were changed.
+So I would need to tell it to recognize the file with git add and then I could commit.

+## Release 6: Reflection
+- This was an extremely helpful challenge.
+I was having a lot of issues with Git and understanding what the terminal version did and why I couldn't just use the program that is provided.
+While I see the value in the command line for rollbacks and other intracite details, I truly love using the little program that is provided by Git.